Schmidt SON light mounts

 What's compatible with what?

 Don't assume that because a headlight comes with a mount, that that mount will work well on your bike.
 Here's an example of a very good mount, and a very nice bike, where the two are not a good mix.
-The 2009 Busch & Müller Lumotec CYO headlights come with a very strong steel mount.
+The 2009 Busch & Müller Lumotec CYO headlights came with a very strong steel mount.
 It's made of 4.5mm diameter rod.
 If you've got a vise and can apply some leverage you can bend it if necessary to get a better fit for your needs.
-Most of the steel mounts B&M makes are stampings, and so cannot be bent without weakening the mount.
-So I really like this new mount.
-But sometimes it isn't a good choice.

 Here's a side view.
 On a bike with a unicrown fork, this wouldn't be an issue.
 A unicrown fork is very tall in this area.
 But with the traditional crown, raising the mount any further would cause it to rub against the headset.
 With some bikes, having some vertical adjustment can be a very good thing, as long as the fork crown is tall enough.